SG-Gon/SaraGTools/SaraGLoops/README.md

 makeblastdb -in ref_library -parse_seqids -out ref_library -dbtype nucl

     -in: Input your FASTA file.
-    -out: This will specify the output database name.
+    -out: This will specify the output database name and need to be MANDATORY ref_library.
     -dbtype nucl: This indicates the type of the database (for nucleotide sequences).

 Ensure SaraSID and Database Are in the Same Directory 💾